R · W · STOVER

 What does a sponsored campaign look like?

-Options range from a single sponsored reel (starting at $1,500) to a full franchise month.
-Most common is a "full cascade": one reel across all platforms, a long-form Facebook video, a ScreamDesk article, and a Weekly Shiver newsletter feature.
-Multi-channel, one brand, one week.
+Options range from a single sponsored reel (starting at $1,500) up to a quarterly campaign ($25,000).
+Most common is the "full cascade": 5-6 react videos across all six platforms, a ScreamDesk article, and a Weekly Shiver newsletter feature.
+Multi-channel, one brand, one push.

 How fast can you turn it around?